SeniorProjectFall2023/GoFit-Project/README.md

 #### Repo Description <br>
 ​
-The GoFit-Project repo contains the folders, assets, and forms for all the pages except the signup and sign-in folders which contain separate folders for each.
-Within our assets folder, six sub-folders range from CSS styles to the font families used, to the images that are being rendered on the frontend side.
+The GoFit-Project repo contains the folders, assets, and forms for all the pages except the signup, sign-in, and forgot password folders which contain separate folders for each.
+Within our assets folder, six sub-folders range from CSS styles to the font families used, to images that are being rendered on the front-end side.
 In our forms folder, we have a.
 The sign-in and signup folders contain everything needed for the pages to be rendered properly, such as CSS, fonts, and images.
 <br>
 The folder also contains the PHP files corresponding to the HTML files to be compatible with the user registration system.
-The PHP files are settings, signin, signup, and logout.php.
+The PHP files are settings, sign-in, signup, and logout.php.
 This folder also provides a variety of functions that provide our common service functionality for the user. <br>
 ​
 #### Contribution guidelines <br>
 ​